nrwl/nx-console/CONTRIBUTING.md

 After cloning the project run: `yarn`.

-After that, run `yarn start dev.prepare`.
+After that, run `yarn start dev.prepare.electron`.
 Every time you add or remove dependencies in electron/package.json, you will need to rerun `dev.prepare`.

 After this, run `yarn start dev.up` to start the dev environment.
 The application will start the process listening on port 4200.

-You can also run the electron app by running `yarn start mac.start-electron`, `yarn start win.start-electron` or `yarn start linux.start-electron`.
+You can also build the electron app by running `yarn start mac.electron-pack`, `yarn start win.electron-pack` or `yarn start linux.electron-pack` and then run it using `yarn start mac.start-electron`, `yarn start win.start-electron` or `yarn start linux.start-electron`.

 ## Running Unit Tests